||Dordogne, south central France

 Again, our walk will take us through walnut groves, cornfields, small hamlets and rich forests.
 We’ll have time to stop for lunch at a little riverside cafe, before our steep climb up to the chateaux.
 Its commanding position above the junctures of the Dordogne and Ceou valleys lends to the grandeur of this classic medieval fortress.
 Wandering through this site and visiting the Middle Ages Siege Warfare Museum brings one closer to imagining what life might have like centuries ago.
 Our day will end with a transfer back to our hotel in Domme and our Farewell Dinner.

-In the morning, we visit the market in Sarlat before transfering to the train station in Brive-la-Gaillard in time for the early-afternoon train to Paris.
+In the morning, we visit the market in Sarlat-la-Canéda before transferring to the Sarlat train station in time for the early-afternoon train to Bordeaux with possible connections to Paris.

-There is a single supplement charge.
+If you wish to have your own room, there is a single supplement charge.
+Please let us know if you would like a single at the time of registration.
 If you are traveling alone and would like to share a room, we will match you with a roommate.
-If a roommate is not available we will not charge extra for this “forced single.”
+If there is no one with whom you can share, there is a forced single charge of $375.

 - All accommodations